-I recently stood down (on 30 November 2013) as Head of this Division, and am now getting back more deeply into research (and many thanks to the University for a semester's research leave, now over).
+I recently stood down (on 30 November 2013) as Head of this Division, and am now plain Professor, and getting back more deeply into research (and many thanks to the University for a semester's research leave, now over).

 I am Research Co-ordinator for the Division of Computing Science and Mathematics, and a member of the Cognitive Computation (CogComp) Research Group here.
 My own primary interests are in early auditory processing, spike-based computing and the interconnection of real (cultured) neurons and electronics.
 I am co-ordinator of the UK Neuroinformatics Node which is the UK Node of the INCF and chair of the UKCRC Grand Challenge GC-5 Architecture of the Brain and Mind.